Running for Office FAQ

 What expenses am I responsible for covering for trips to Board Meetings and Conferences

-- The ANAC Board of Directors (officers and board of directors only) are expected to attend four board meetings each year, as well as ANAC’s Annual Conference.
+- The ANAC Board of Directors (officers and board of directors only) are expected to attend up to three board meetings each year, as well as ANAC’s Annual Conference.

 - BOD meeting dates and locations are planned one year in advance.

-- Newly elected Board Members will be invited to attend a mandatory one-day Board Orientation which is normally held the morning of the day the Conference begins (typically on Thursday).
+- Newly elected Board Members will be invited to attend a mandatory one-day Board Orientation which is normally held in conjunction with a Fall Board meeting.

-- For regularly scheduled Board Meetings throughout the year, all Executive Committee members (President, President-elect, Secretary, and Treasurer) are expected to arrive at the hotel site on Friday afternoon in anticipation of the Executive Committee meeting on Friday evening.
-The six Directors-at-Large are expected to arrive at the hotel site Friday evening in preparation for the Saturday Board Meeting, which begins at 8:00am and goes until about 5:00pm.
-The meetings resume on Sunday morning at 8:00am with the meeting ending at noon, if not earlier.
+- For regularly scheduled Board Meetings throughout the year, all Board members are expected to arrive at the hotel site Friday evening in preparation for the Saturday Board Meeting, which begins by 9:00am and goes until about 5:00pm.
+The meetings resume on Sunday morning by 9:00am with the meeting ending at noon, if not earlier.
 Members are encouraged to not arrange return flights home any earlier than 4pm on Sunday.

 - In general, air travel, ground transportation, lodging and meals are covered by the organization.